vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

 When the :guilabel:`Costing Method` is changed, products already in stock that were using the :guilabel:`Standard` costing method **do not** change value; rather, the existing units keep their value, and any product moves from then on affect the average cost, and the cost of the product will change.
-If the value in the :guilabel:`Cost` field on a product form is changed manually, Odoo will generate a corresponding record in the *Inventory Valuation* report.
+If the value in the :guilabel:`Cost` field on a product form is changed manually, Leansoft will generate a corresponding record in the *Inventory Valuation* report.

 On the same screen, the :guilabel:`Account Stock Properties` fields will appear, as they are now